xvk3/GHU/README.md

 ## TODO:

+ - [] Add instructions or guidance to register.php or main overview
  - [] Update files based on new PHP knowledge
  - [] Setup "meta" table to hold current mode, NUMBER_OF_PARTICIPANTS, winner's TOKEN
  - [] Rework Crontab to change modes Registration/Guess/Results at correct times (midnight?)